OuraniaSem/Percephone/README.md

 # Percephone
-Percephone is a tool to analyze calcium imaging recordings in combination with behavioral task data
+Percephone is a tool to analyze calcium imaging recordings in combination with behavioral data obtained with a perceptual decision-making task

 # Requirements:
   - Python 3.6 or more